PGEHackathon/MITE/README.md

 4. Use code from others, but cite all code used from other sources in your workflows and presentations, e.g.,

 * Pyrcz, M.J.
-(2020) GeostatsPy 0.0.19 [Source code]. https://github.com/GeostatsGuy/GeostatsPy
+(2020) GeostatsPy 0.0.19 [source code]. https://github.com/GeostatsGuy/GeostatsPy

 * Foster, J.T., (2015) 1DPDpy 1.0 [source code]. http://dx.doi.org/10.5281/zenodo.15795